Annual Report

 From record enrollment to new startup companies, we had plenty to celebrate in 2024–2025 at the Knight Campus — and we have lots to look forward to as we continue to harness the momentum we've established and super-charge our mission of Science Advancing Society.

-A Letter from Robert Guldberg
+A Letter From Robert Guldberg

+From record enrollment to new startup companies, we had plenty to celebrate in 2024-2025 at the Knight Campus — and we have lots to look forward to as we continue to harness the momentum we've established and super-charge our mission of Science Advancing Society.
 We're evolving into a regional hub of research and innovation and a world-class training ground for the next generation of pioneering innovators, leaders and disruptors.

-In June, the Knight Campus Graduate Internship Program (KCGIP) welcomed its largest class ever.
+In June, Knight Campus Graduate Internship Program (KCGIP) welcomed its largest class ever.
 KCGIP continues to serve as a national model in which applied graduate education seamlessly connects talent to industry, enabling our graduates to thrive in high-demand fields.

 With construction nearly completed on Knight Campus Building 2, our growing influence is on clear display.
 The building will more than double our physical footprint, providing a new home for 17–20 additional research groups, expanded teaching spaces, advanced student makerspaces and collaborative environments that encourage invention — including a new core facility for biofabrication and bioanalysis and a second Papé Family Innovation Center.

-"An ethos of innovation and entrepreneurship pervades everything we do at the Knight Campus.
-We are piloting a new Oregon model — one designed to avoid barriers between academia and industry and unlock new partnerships."
+An ethos of innovation and entrepreneurship pervades everything we do at the Knight Campus.
+We are piloting a new Oregon model — one designed to avoid barriers between academia and industry and unlock new partnerships.

 UO is known for its iconoclastic innovation, from pioneering athletic performance to breakthrough technologies.
 The Knight Campus represents the next chapter in that story.
 We are fast becoming an irresistible destination for high-performing faculty and students — a flywheel for research, innovation and societal benefit — a center of excellence with global reach.